katsukixyz/cs3803-final/docs/03-Module 2: Navigating the GitHub Platform/branching.md

 ---
-title: Branching in Git with Video Tutorial
+title: Branching in Git
-sidebar_position: 2
+sidebar_position: 3
 ---

 # Branching in Git